 “... what I found the hardest was the constant lying – the guilt I felt every time I tried to conceal secretive behaviour from my family, my friends and myself.”
 Emma

 If you have an unhealthy relationship with food that is starting to take over your life and is making you ill, it’s important that you get help as soon as you can.
-In this article, we answer some of the questions you might have and direct you to support organisations, such as Beat.
+In this article, the Good Thinking team answers some of the questions you might have and directs you to support organisations, such as Beat.